caitlinraymond12/caitlinraymond12.github.io/_pages/about.md

 ## Porfolio

-Check out some cool projects I've been working on both in and out of the classroom
+Check out some cool projects I've been working on both in and out of the classroom!